Hypfer/Valetudo/docs/_pages/general/buying-supported-robots.md

 ## Affiliate links

-It has come to my attention that there are other people trying to make money off Valetudo by using it to get people to click on their affiliate links.
-Therefore, I've decided to have my own affiliate links.
-I'm not exactly happy with this, however if people want to use such things, they should at least use them in a way where the money ends up supporting the project.

 If you want to support the project, consider donating using [GitHub sponsors](https://github.com/sponsors/Hypfer) instead of using affiliate links as they are part of the advertising industry, which [some people might describe as bad](https://www.youtube.com/watch?v=tHEOGrkhDp0).